Julia Langdon

 Julia Mary Langdon (born July 1946) is a British journalist and writer.

 A political journalist since 1971, she became a lobby correspondent in 1974.
-Leaving The Guardian in 1984, she was appointed political editor of the Daily Mirror, the first woman to hold the position on a national newspaper in the UK.
+Leaving The Guardian in 1984, she was appointed political editor of the Daily Mirror, becoming the first woman to hold the position on a national newspaper in the UK.
 Later, Langdon was political editor of The Sunday Telegraph.
 Having children, however, was one of the reasons she left the parliamentary lobby in the 1990s.

-Langdon has been a freelance writer since 1992, and has written a biography of the Labour politician Mo Mowlam (2000) and is writing a biography of former Prime Minister Gordon Brown.
+Langdon has been a freelance writer since 1992, and has written a biography of the Labour politician Mo Mowlam (2000).
+She is writing a biography of former Prime Minister Gordon Brown.
+She wrote the chapter on the 1973 Lincoln by-election for British By-Elections 1769–2025 (2025), edited by Iain Dale.
 She has also worked as a broadcaster for the BBC.
-She presented a programme on BBC Radio 4 about the recruitment of female spies, which featured an interview with Eliza Manningham-Buller former head of The Security Service.
+She presented a programme on BBC Radio 4 about the recruitment of female spies, which featured an interview with Eliza Manningham-Buller, former head of the Security Service.
 In the programme Langdon revealed that she had been approached at school to work for the secret services.